ER-climate-monitor/er-climate-monitor/docs/5-deployment.md

 TBD

 ## Continous Deployment
-This is the pipeline that is responsible for
+This is the pipeline that is responsible for deploying automatically all our services into the cloud.
+The workflow in manually dispatched, in this way it is possible to have a better control over the entire process.

 ### Google Cloud